Contents

 Popular dairy products in Vietnam

 Vietnam’s dairy market has been expanding rapidly, with a diverse range of products catering to various consumer preferences.
-Some of the most popular dairy products in Vietnam include:

 Fresh Milk

-Fresh milk in Vietnam is a staple in many households, available in various forms, such as whole milk, skim milk, and flavored milk.
-Brands like Vinamilk and TH True Milk are leaders in this segment, offering high-quality products sourced from local farms.
+Fresh milk in Vietnam is a staple in many households, available in various forms, such as whole milk, skim milk, and flavoured milk.

 Yogurt

-Yogurt in Vietnam is a favorite among Vietnamese consumers, enjoyed as both a snack and a dessert.
-It is available in a variety of flavors, from traditional plain yogurt to fruit-flavored options and drinking yogurts.
+It is available in a variety of flavours, from traditional plain yogurt to fruit-flavoured options and drinking yogurts.
 Vinamilk, TH True Milk, and Dalat Milk are some of the leading brands in this category.

 Cheese

-The consumption of cheese in Vietnam has been growing steadily, especially in urban areas.
-Processed cheese products, such as slices and spreads, are popular for their versatility and convenience.
 There is also increasing demand for specialty cheeses like mozzarella and cheddar for use in Western dishes.

-Section 2: Key players in Vietnam dairy
+Section 2: Key playersy

 Vietnam’s dairy market is dominated by a handful of strong domestic players, with foreign companies also making significant inroads.